 Classic Jewellery Includes Implant Grade Stainless and Titanium Stud or Rings, depending on the piercing.
 Additional jewellery and upgrades are available in studio with varying costs.
 Costs vary depending on specific jewellery needs, please contact the studio for more information.
 All listed prices subject to change in store.

 Photo ID is required for all piercings.
 Minors 16 years and old may produce their own government issued photo ID and sign for themselves for certain piercings.
-Minors (aged 15 and under) should be accompanied by their Legal Guardian.
-Minors aged 16 and over and Legal Guardian must have photo ID and the Minor must have government issued ID that shows their birth date.
+Minors (aged 15 and under) must be accompanied by their Legal Guardian.
+Legal Guardian must have government issued photo ID and the Minor must have government issued ID that shows their birth date.

 With two piercers